michel-emel/Kuzushiji-MNIST-Classification-with-PyTorch/README.md

-Here's the markdown code for the README based on your project's current state:

 # Kuzushiji-MNIST Classification with PyTorch

 ## Project Overview
 This project focuses on classifying Kuzushiji characters using Convolutional Neural Networks (CNNs) implemented in PyTorch.
 The CNN model is trained on the Kuzushiji-MNIST (KMNIST) dataset, which includes various characters.
 The goal is to build a model that can accurately classify images into their respective character categories.

 ## Project Structure
-- **KMNIST_Classification.ipynb**: Jupyter Notebook containing the code for data preparation, model training, and evaluation.
+- **KMNIST_Classification_with_CNN.ipynb**: Jupyter Notebook containing the code for data preparation, model training, and evaluation.
 - **README.md**: This file.

 ## Data Preparation